Fu Hao: Tomb

 Remarkably, after her death Fu Hao was buried in a tomb on her land across the river from the main royal cemetery, even though usually the royal families were buried together.
 She died well in advance of King Wu Ding, who constructed her tomb at his capital Yin.

 Because of its location, Lady Hao's tomb is the only royal Shang tomb to have been left unnoticed and unlooted, giving unique insights into her life and the burial practices of the time.
 The King later made many sacrifices there in hopes of receiving her spiritual assistance in defeating the attacking Gong, who threatened to wipe out the Shang completely.
 This shows his great favor towards Hao and after her death, he had her married to the three greatest kings before him.
 The tomb was unearthed by archaeologists in 1976 and is now open to the public.

 The tomb itself was only a 5.6 by 4 m pit that contains a smaller, 5 m, 3.5 m, and 1.3 m wooden structure within.
 The inside was packed with burial sacrifices and wealth which signified Lady Hao's prodigious position.

+Ivory cup inlaid with turquoise, from the tomb of Fu Hao.

 She was buried with a large and varied quantity of weapons signifying her important martial status, since only warriors and generals were buried with such objects.
 Additionally, Fu Hao was entombed with hundreds of bronze, jade, bone, and stone objects such as figurines, vessels, and mirrors, many of which were rare objects from around the kingdom.
 These objects are some of the best preserved from that time period.
 The sacrificial bronze vessels and tortoise shells inscribed prepared by Fu Hao discovered in her tomb are further evidence of her status as a high priestess and oracle caster.
 As was the custom during the Shang dynasty, Fu Hao was buried with 16 human sacrifices and six dogs.
 The remains of Fu Hao herself were found to have disintegrated.